 Traditionally on Easter Sunday, Greeks eat lamb...a whole lamb to be precise, roasted on a spit for hours by the entire extended family (think My Big Fat Greek Wedding and you're getting close).
 The lamb is usually accompanied by pans of roasted potatoes and fresh green seasonal salads with lots of lemon juice that is perfect to help you digest.
-There are a lot of other delicacies to be nibbled on throughout the day while waiting for the lamb to roast (you can read more about traditional Greek appetizers in our tips for a few mezé on another blog post).
+There are a lot of other delicacies to be nibbled on throughout the day while waiting for the lamb to roast (you can read more about traditional Greek appetizers on our blog).
 Red Easter eggs are cracked in a friendly competition, and tsouréki brioche-type Easter bread and koulourákia orange-butter cookies have already filled us up from the morning.

 This is based on a recipe my mom gave me many, many years ago.
 She had read in a popular Greek magazine at the time about mixing herbs and spices with mustard and oil and decided to try it.
 It became my favorite lamb recipes ever since and I've passed it on to so many people who asked for it after trying it at my home.
 I realized that Sparoza's Cooking Blend with Orange Zest has many of the same ingredients so I thought I'd try it as a time-saver...and the dish came out even better!
 I'm sharing the recipe for lamb chops but you can double or triple the rub and use it with a whole lamb leg, slow-roasting it in the oven for a mouth-watering, tender result.